smk762/notary_docker_3p/README.md

 - Run `./start <ticker>` to launch a specific deamon within a docker container, and tail it's logs
 - Run `./stop <ticker>` to stop a specific deamon
 - Run `./logs <ticker>` to view logs of a specific deamon
-- Run `./purge` to remove all docker containers, images, volumes and networks. **Local chain data will be preserved.**
-    - To clear space from older builds, run `./purge` while your containers are running.
-It will delete all other containers.
-    - If all else fails and you want to start fresh, run `./stop` first, then `./purge` to delete everything.

 ---
 ### Updating daemon versions